 Exams are administered by appointment only and applications for proctoring must be submitted at least seven days in advance.
 The library does not guarantee to the school the name of an individual proctor.
 Any Adult Specialist may act as the proctor.

 The Library will proctor both written and online exams.
 Online testing may be done via a Library computer or the student’s personal laptop.
 The Library will not download software onto Library computers that is not compatible with the library’s network.
 The Library cannot guarantee that technical problems will not occur when using the Library’s network or its computers.

-The student must make arrangements with the school to have written tests sent to the Exam Proctoring Coordinator at the library.
+The student must make arrangements with the school to have written tests sent to the Exam Proctoring Coordinator at the Library.
 All tests must be accompanied by a postage paid envelope to send the test back.
-The library does not accept the cost of mailing tests back to schools.
+The Library does not accept the cost of mailing tests back to schools.
 Students are not allowed to mail their own tests back.
-The library is able to fax tests back to schools.
+The Library will fax tests back to schools.

 For written tests, the student should contact the Reference Desk 24 hours prior to the scheduled exam date to be sure the exam has arrived.

 Exams that have not been taken within 4 weeks of receipt at the library will be mailed back, blank, to the school.